Firestorm0609/patrick-claude/README.md

 `while :; do try_dumb_solution() ; done`

-Made with 🌟 by developers who just try stuff
+Made with 🌟 by a developer who just try stuff

 </div>